OpenAgentsInc/v2/docs/chat-refactor-log.md

 - Sending and receiving messages within threads
 - Switching between multiple open threads
 - Handling error cases (e.g., network errors, invalid thread IDs)
-- Sharing chat threads and verifying the shared content

 By implementing these changes and following up with thorough testing and optimization, the chat system will become more robust, consistent, and easier to maintain.